maurice-35/movie-data-base/README.md

 - I now have a better understanding of models and relationships.

 # Contribution to this project
-I would welcome any suggestions and contributions to improve on this project.
+I would welcome any suggestions and contributions to improve this project.

 #  License & copyright